Seneca-Foundation/Virtual-Store-Web/README.md

         application-warren.properties
         application-sarai.properties

-9. Create a Dockerfile if it exists, and make sure the Dockerfile contains the following:
+9. Create a Dockerfile if it doesn't exist, and make sure the Dockerfile contains the following:

         FROM maven:3.8.1-openjdk-11-slim AS build
         ARG PROFILE